mesonbuild/meson/docs/markdown/Dependencies.md

 ## Valgrind

-Meson will find valgrind using `pkg-config`, but only uses the compilation flags and avoids trying to link with it's non-PIC static libs.
+Meson will find valgrind using `pkg-config`, but only uses the compilation flags and avoids trying to link with its non-PIC static libs.

 ## Vulkan